w3c/encrypted-media/README.md

-HTML WG -- Encrypted Media Extensions
+Encrypted Media Extensions fork to add persistent-usage-record sessions
 ===============

-This is the repository for the Encrypted Media Extensions Editor's Draft.
+This repository is a fork of the Encrypted Media Extensions spec.
+It adds the persistent-usage-record session type to the existing spec.

-The latest Editor's Draft is at https://w3c.github.io/encrypted-media/.
+The latest Editor's Draft of the EME spec is at https://w3c.github.io/encrypted-media/.